decorJim/linux-command-cheat-sheet/README.md

 - dig -x 8.8.8.8 # reverse DNS lookup using ip
 - sudo lsof -i -P # know if your machine is listening for incoming connections.
 Remember,
                   # everything in Linux is a file.
 Therefore, we can use the list open files (lsof) command to see what ports are open and to what hosts.
+- ss # see how many established connections are on your machine and what protocol they are using